 An $11 retinol serum?
 Um, yes.
 This gentle but potent formula contains 2% retinol and 10% plant-based hyaluronic acid, in addition to organic jojoba oil, witch hazel, green tea, and vitamin E—all of which make for a super-nourishing, wrinkle-fighting serum that won't burn upon application.
-I have not used the serum for as many weeks as I would like to offer the most accurate review of its efficacy on my fine lines, but the almost 2000 rave Amazon reviews have me feeling encouraged.
+I have not used the serum for as many weeks as I would like to offer the most accurate review of its efficacy on my fine lines, but the rave Amazon reviews have me feeling encouraged.

 This non-sticky moisturizer is the exact shade of the Pantone color of the year, but that's only part of its allure.
 Aloe, Matrixyl, a combination of nourishing plant oils (like argan and rose hip), vitamin E, and plant stem cells are some of the intriguing pro-glow, anti-wrinkle ingredients in the formula.
 The product leaves my skin incredibly soft and glowing but not at all greasy.
 My only qualm is its funky smell.
 (It smells a little like Play-Doh to me, but maybe I'm just weird.)
 That said, I am a fan of the formula itself, which is so much more active than your average moisturizer.

 Niacinamide (aka vitamin B3) has been shown to boost collagen, and this serum is chock-full of it.
 I am obsessed with the ingredient list, the texture, and the effect this stuff has on my skin: The first three ingredients are aloe, glycerin, and vitamin B3, all of which amount to a super-silky, fast-absorbing product that leaves my skin looking hydrated and plump.
 I can't wait to continue using this and beholding the continued results.